carlosharo/front-end-review/HTML5/README.md

 ```

-**Drag and Drop:**
+## **Drag and Drop**

-DnD: 'Drag and Drop (DnD) is powerful User Interface concept which makes it easy to copy, reorder and deletion of items with the help of mouse clicks.',
+DnD: 'Drag and Drop (DnD) is powerful User Interface concept which makes it easy to copy, reorder and deletion of items with the help of mouse clicks.'.

-* First of all: To make an element draggable, set the draggable attribute to true:
+* First of all: To make an element draggable, set the draggable attribute to true.
 ```
 <img draggable="true">
 ```